 Pencils and Pens

-It’s not a bad idea to sketch out your linework onto the watercolor paper before you begin.
+It’s not a bad idea to sketch out your linework on the watercolor paper before you begin.
 You can use normal mechanical or wooden pencils, but I have recently switched to Prismacolor Col-Erase colored pencils because they tend to not show up under the layers of watercolor.

 As for pens, there are a multitude of pens available If you like doing linework on top of your watercolor or like painting in your inked lines, you have a range to choose from.
 You can see all my general favorite pens in this post, I can say that the Tombow Fudenosuke and the Pentel Pocket Brush Pen are my go-to choices for brush pens.
 I also love Sakura Micron pens for monoline inking.